onfleet/ruby-onfleet/README.md

 To start utilizing the library, you simply need to create an `Onfleet` object with your API key:
 ```
-onfleet = Onfleet.new("YOUR_API_KEY")
+config = Onfleet.new("YOUR_API_KEY")
 ```

-An optional base_url can be included as a 2nd query parameter when initializing the Onfleet class if running testing in the sandbox environment - "https://staging.onfleet.com/api/v2".
+An optional `base_url` can be included as a 2nd query parameter when initializing the Onfleet class if running testing in the sandbox environment - "https://staging.onfleet.com/api/v2".
 Otherwise, production will be the default.

 ```
-onfleet = Onfleet.new("YOUR_API_KEY", "https://staging.onfleet.com/api/v2")
+config = Onfleet.new("YOUR_API_KEY", "https://staging.onfleet.com/api/v2")
 ```

+An `Onfleet config` instance will need to be passed as an argument to any subsequent API calls that will contain your configurations.

 ## Authentication
 Every API request to the Onfleet platform is authenticated using Basic Auth.
 On initialization of the `Onfleet` object, a test will be run to validate your API credentials from the following method: